jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 (2) `xml2fch a.xml a.fch -no`
 This is used for transferring NOs.

-To transfer MOs from Gaussian to Molpro, see Section 4.5.17 fch2com.
+To transfer MOs from Gaussian to Molpro, see [4.5.17 fch2com](#4517-fch2com).

 The utilities below are compiled by f2py, which is a Fortran to Python interface generator.
 These utilities are not binary executable files, but dynamic libraries `*.so` in `$MOKIT_ROOT/mokit/lib`.
 They can only be imported in a Python script.
 And this is the reason that why one of the environment variables of MOKIT is `PYTHONPATH`, not `LD_LIBRARY_PATH`.
-These utilities can also be viewed as APIs (Application Programming Interface), but they are described in this section not in Section 4.6, just for better comparison with other utilities of transferring MOs.
+These utilities can also be viewed as APIs (Application Programming Interface), but they are described in this section not in [4.6](#46-apis-in-mokit), just for better comparison with other utilities of transferring MOs.

 ## 4.5.37 fch2py
 Transfer MOs from Gaussian to PySCF.
 By importing fch2py, PySCF Python script is able to read alpha and/or beta MOs from a provided .fch file.
 All attributes are shown below